surifirstpin/biplus_documentation/version.1/SavingReports.md

 Under **Save Explore** page provide all the below information to save a report for further accessing.

-- **Report Name** Name identifier for a report. ( BiPlus allows  special character but does not  support any spaces )
+- **Report Name** Name identifier for a report. ( AcuBi allows  special character but does not  support any spaces )

 - **Title** label for the report the way you want it to appear.